hiteda/UdpHolePunchServer/README.md

 Run "make" to build the server

 ## Compiling on Windows
 If you have Visual Studio 2013 or 2015 installed, run "vs_compile.bat".
-You can also run make with CygWin if you have it installed, but this has not been well tested.

 ## Test Directory
 The "test" directory contains some basic test scripts.
-Run testBasic to simulate two clients connecting to the server with no edge cases or error cases.
-You may need to make testBasic executable by running "sudo chmod +x testBasic".
-As of May 3, 2018, testBasic can only be run from the "test" directory.
+SocketTest.py contains a module for sending data to the server.
+This module is used by basicTest.py, which contains unit tests to test whether the server responds correctly on localhost.